 CARMEN 60 d green 80 d red bull’s horn, sweet 2006 All-American winner; tapered 6” long

 CAROLINA WONDER 75 days Bell pepper, nematode resistant.
 Premium fruit ripening to red.

 CAYENNE (See Long Narrow, Joe’s, Hot Paper Lantern)

-CHERVENA CHUSHKA 85 days Bulgarian heirloom traditionally used for roasting, but also a great sweet pepper.
+CHERVENA CHUSHKA 85 d Bulgarian heirloom, used for roasting, but also a great sweet pepper.
 Bright-red and very sweet, almost candy-like.
 Tapered fruits are 2” at the shoulder by 6” long, ripen from green to brown to red.